-To break down the monopolies and ensure competition in the market a series of steps were taken to reform the market these are described as: Unbundling, Liberalization and integration of Electricity and Gas Grids to address Heat, Transport, Electricity requirements and introduce Storage.
+To break down the monopolies and ensure competition in the market a series of steps were taken to reform the market these are described as: Unbundling, Liberalization and integration of Electricity and Gas Grids to address Heat, Transport, and Electricity expansion requirements including efforts to introduce Storage.
 This will increase electricity demand that currently makes up approximately 20% of the energy system today but will rise to approximately 50% in 2050 of the total internal energy market in the EU.
 The products could be traded as follows (Harris, 2006)